What Do You Need to Buy a House?

 2. Debt-to-Income (DTI) Ratio

-Your debt-to-income ratio, or DTI, matters when determining the mortgage amount and the type of loan program you qualify for.
+Your debt-to-income (DTI) ratio is one of the key requirements to buy a house.
+Your DTI number matters when determining the mortgage amount and the type of loan program you qualify for.

 The DTI ratio equates to your monthly minimum debt payments divided by your gross monthly income.
 To find it, you would add up your monthly payments towards an existing mortgage (or rent) and related expenses (say, property taxes and insurance), plus any credit card debt and student, car, or other loans.
 Then you would divide that by your monthly salary, before taxes and other deductions are taken out.